tingggw/codingLessons/README.md

 # codingLessons
-This is for lessons with Ahmet
+Work for the lessons with Ahmet.